deskvillage/dannychadburn.github.io/proposals/probio-7.md

 #### Optional Extra(s)

-- **£400** Automated weekly search market share reports setup - keep track of how you're doing against your competitors
+- **£400** Automated search market share reports setup.
+Keep track of how you're doing against your competitors.
-- **£600** Data dashboard development using GA (or equivalent) - see exactly where your traffic is coming from
 - **POA** Full IA development for a new brand website

 > **Get rewarded for your contacts!** I operate a referral scheme where fees can be reduced by 10% (up to 30%) for every introduction that results in new business.
 Email [hello@tidyswan.com](mailto:hello@tidyswan.com) if you know of anyone who'd be interested in [my expertise](/).